mkc1/SEL-Columbia.github.io/blog/_posts/2017-03-09-qsel-project-updates.md

 <br>

 Our lab has been busy over the last year.
-If your new to some of our projects or just want an overview here are a few introductions,
+If you're new to some of our projects or just want an overview here are a few introductions,

 <table style="width:100%">